DHTMLX/docs-kanban/docs/api/methods/js_kanban_getareacards_method.md

 ### Description

-Gets an array with data objects of all cards of the specified column (and row)
+@short: gets an array with data objects of all cards of the specified column (and row)

 ### Usage